Skip to main content

 This project will investigate and pilot the potential benefits of deploying advanced, highly sensitive, cloud based Acoustic Logging (AL) networks () within the GDA to inform a potential transformational change in Uisce Éireann's Find and Fix strategy.

-This collaborative research project with a number of UK water/wastewater utilities will assess the range of techniques applicable to manhole inspection and rehabilitation and to develop best practice and provide industry specifications to improve the operational efficiency via their use.
+This collaborative research project with a number of UK water/wastewater utilities assessed the range of techniques applicable to manhole inspection and rehabilitation, to develop best practice and provide industry specifications to improve the operational efficiency via their use.

 Due to commercial sensitivity of this project, we are unable to publish the research outputs.